Keurig-like ColdSnap gadget whips up single-cup soft serve ice cream

 It's able to make single-serve cups of ice cream or frozen drinks, like margaritas and smoothies, in under 90 seconds.

-The ColdSnap is expected to cost close to $1,000 when in goes on sale next year.
+The ColdSnap is expected to cost close to $1,000 when it goes on sale next year.

 Keurig-like ColdSnap gadget whips up single-cup soft serve ice cream